 Ever put a red sock in with a white wash?
-Experienced a shrinking nightmare and had to explain to your room mates?
+Experienced a shrinking nightmare and had to explain to your roommates?
 We’ve all had a washing woe at some point in our lives!

 When it comes to laundry there are plenty of do’s and don’ts to get your head around!
 To make it easier, here we have a list of 8 items that should never ever see the inside of your washing machine!

 We know it’s extra effort but you should always, always hand wash your bras!
 Washing machines can cause them to become out of shape and no longer fit and if you’ve spent a lot of money on them, this is far from ideal!
-Plus, if the underwire comes lose this could get stuck in your washing and even damage the inside of your machine.
+Plus, if the underwire comes loose this could get stuck in your washing and even damage the inside of your machine.
 Stick to the hand wash!

 Keep your suits looking smooth by keeping them away from the washing machine!
-Most suits are made from delicate, high quality fabrics that can easily shrink or share in the wash.
-It’s best to take them to the dry cleaners or use a steamer to rid them of wrinkles in between visits.
+Most suits are made from delicate, high-quality fabrics that can easily shrink or share in the wash.
+It’s best to take them to the dry cleaners or use a steamer to rid them of wrinkles in-between visits.

 Sparkle for longer by hand washing your sequin, embellished or glittery items by hand.
 Embellishments that are glued or sewn on can easily fall off or tear in the washing machine and damage your clothing.

-Your swimwear is put through enough with chlorine and sea water without getting damaged in the washing machine too!
+Your swimwear is put through enough with chlorine and seawater without getting damaged in the washing machine too!
 Your washer could loosen its elasticity and cause the colour to fade.
 Stick to hand washing and leave them out to dry instead of using your tumble dryer.

 Are you convinced the washing machine is eating your socks?
-Well you’re not actually wrong!
-Small items, especially baby socks, clothes and small wash cloths can get stuck in the hoses and vents.
+Well, you’re not actually wrong!
+Small items, especially baby socks, clothes, and small washcloths can get stuck in the hoses and vents.
 You can hand wash these items, but if you’d rather give them a thorough clean, place them in an enclosed mesh bag and keep them away from the sock eating monster!

 Some trainers can be washed in the machine but running shoes could be damaged especially those with leather.
 The harsh water could shrink the shoes and make them uncomfortable or peel off the leather.
-Instead, try scrubbing stubborn stains with a toothbrush and use a shoe spray to get rid of any unwated smells!
+Instead, try scrubbing stubborn stains with a toothbrush and use a shoe spray to get rid of any unwanted smells!